ParthSareen/parthsareen.github.io/posts/sampling.md

 # Sampling and structured outputs in LLMs

-Sampling and structured outputs are tied together as they are both determine what the model's next chosen token will be.
+Sampling and structured outputs are tied together as they both determine the model's next chosen token.

 Sampling is the process of selecting a token from the model's vocabulary based on the probability distribution.

 I launched structured outputs in ollama last december, did a research project around on-the-fly structured outputs using finite state machines with pre-computed graphs, and am currently working on supporting structured outputs for thinking models.
-I also built the sampler along for Ollama's engine back in March 2025 to launch Gemma3.
+I also built the sampler for Ollama's engine back in March 2025 to launch Gemma3.
 I wanted to write a bit about these as there weren't a lot of resources around them.

 Structured outputs are extremely useful for models to output data in a specific format.
 They allow models to turn unstructured data into structured data.
 Think reading documents, scraping websites, or even just parsing through text.